awsdocs/aws-doc-sdk-examples/workflows/redshift_workflow/SPECIFICATION.md

 6. Creates a table named "Movies" with fields ID, title, and year using `redshiftDataClient.executeStatement()`.
 7. Inserts a specified number of records into the "Movies" table by reading the Movies JSON file.
 Then it uses `redshiftDataClient.executeStatement()` to insert movie data.
 8. Prompts the user for a movie release year.
-9. Execute a SQL query, using `redshiftDataClient.executeStatement()`, to retrieve movies released in the specified year.
-Then displays the result set.
+9. Runs a SQL query, using `redshiftDataClient.executeStatement()`, to retrieve movies released in the specified year.
+The result set is displayed in the program.
 10. Prompts the user for confirmation to delete the Redshift cluster.
 11. If confirmed, deletes the specified Redshift cluster using `redshiftClient.deleteCluster()`.

 ## Program execution
+The following shows the output of the program in the console.

 ``` java

 --------------------------------------------------------------------------------